yigitnebioglu/yigitnebioglu/readme.md

 Web Developer
 -------------

 I've been learning code for almost 5 years.
-I am planning to switch my career to Jr. Web Developer.
-(Front-End or Full-Stack)
+I am planning to switch my career to Junior Front-End Developer.

 * 🌍  I'm based in Canakkale/Turkey
 * ✉️  You can contact me at [yigit.nebioglu@hotmail.com](mailto:yigit.nebioglu@hotmail.com)